Cricut Christmas Tree Light Bulb Earrings

 - Heat Transfer Vinyl in the colors of your choice – I used Glitter Hot Pink and Glitter Mermaid Blue from Siser

 - This SVG is part of my 25 Days of Cricut Christmas Earrings Event.
-Visit the event page here to learn how to download this SVG as part of the event.
+To see all of the earring designs included in this event, click here.

 - Get the earring template from my shop here.
 If you’d like to sell earrings made from my earrings SVG template, there are commercial use license options available at this link, too.